 Here’s another characteristic and fairly widespread plant of upland Scotland (above).
 This is cloudberry, in flower, recorded on Ben Chonzie, high above the Glenturret Distillery near Crieff.
 Later in the season, the red berries form.
 I reckon they just taste watery!
 Ben Chonzie is also famous for its mountain hares.
 (More on wildlife in Scotland here.)

 (Right) Scattered across the wild uplands of Scotland, moss campion’s pink starry flowers usually grow out of a soft green cushion of moss-like foliage.
 These were photographed amongst the granites of the Cairngorms, but it’s pretty widespread and brightens up many an otherwise dull plateau (to be honest!).
 It’s a plant I especially associate with a long day’s hillwalk.

 Gorse,(below) sometimes called whins in Scotland, brightens up the Lowland landscapes throughout the country.
-In the picture below, the foreground thicket is in woodland west of Elgin in Moray, looking east towards the Bin Hill on the horizon.
+In the picture below, the foreground thicket is in woodland west of Elgin in Moray, looking east.

 Bog myrtle (right) is my favourite (and favorite) plant because, not only do the leaves, when crushed, give of a scent that, to me, simply, says ‘Oh good, I must be somewhere special in the Highlands’, but the scent also repels midges.
 Well, probably.
 This is the fully grown plant.